Learning Multi-agent Action Coordination via Electing First-move Agent: Method

-\textbf{Message Encoder}.
-Here, the message encoder takes the all observations $\bm{o} = [o^i_t]_N$ and the last actions $\bm{u} = [u^i_{t-1}]_N$ for the agents as inputs and outputs the encoded information feature vectors $\bm{h} = [h^i_t]_N$, where $o^i_t$ is the observation for the agent $i$ at the time $t$, including the position, the velocity and etc. We use a full connected layer followed by a GRU layer to capture the inherent and temporal information for each agent.

-\textbf{Message Aggregator}.
-Then the encoded feature vectors $\bm{h}_t=f_{ENC}(\bm{o}_t,\bm{u}_{t - 1})$ is fed into the GCN module~\cite{kipf2016gcn} for exchanging the information with other agents to realize the aggregation of the messages.
-Convolution kernels integrate the feature in the receptive field to extract the latent feature.
-Further, convolution kernels should be able to learn how to abstract the relationship between agents so as to integrate their input features~\cite{jiang2018dgn}.
-Here, we use multi-head dot-product attention as the convolutional kernel to realize message integration and abstraction.

-The whole latent feature vector for the agent $i$ aggregated from other agents $j$ is given as:
+$\bm{h}_t$ is fed into the GCN module for exchanging the information with other agents to realize the aggregation of the messages.
+We use multi-head dot-product attention as the convolutional kernel to learn how to abstract the relationship between agents, as described in~\cite{jiang2018dgn}.
+For each attention head, the latent feature $\hat m_t^{i}$ for agent $i$ is generated as follows:

-where $\sigma$ denotes an optional nonlinearity activation function, and $W$ represents trainable weights in the convolution layer.
-Note that residual connection applied here can speeds up the convergence and solve the degradation of deep neural networks~\cite{he2016residual}. ${a_t^{ij}}$ is a relation weight that denotes how much the agent $i$ should pay attention to the agent $j$.
-Computing the attention coefficient between agent $i$ and the agent $j$ using their feature vectors $h_t^i$ and $h_t^j$ as: